 It is important that you remain in close touch with your thesis advisor and committee members throughout the process of research and writing, showing them outlines and drafts for discussion at each stage.
-When you and your committee members agree that the thesis is ready for defense, contact the Graduate Director for scheduling.
+When you and your committee members agree that the thesis is ready for defense, contact the Graduate Secretary (CC-ing the Graduate Coordinator) for scheduling.
 Again, check the catalog or call the Graduate School for relevant deadlines, since there are university rules requiring a certain amount of days to elapse between the format check, when a draft is reviewed by the Graduate School staff to see that it meets technical requirements; the announcement, at which time a copy of the thesis goes on display for public perusal; the defense itself, which is a public university event; the deposit of the corrected copy; and the end of the semester in which the student plans to graduate.
 Delay in meeting any of these deadlines will result in postponement of graduation.
 Students who have finished the requisite number of hours of thesis credit and who need to register only in order to defend may apply to the Graduate School for registration under a special reduced-cost category.

 There is a maximum of 3 credit hours of LAN 499 that can be applied to their 33-hour plan of study.
-Thesis hours do not count toward the 18 hours of 400-level courses, the 18 hours in the target language required by the program, or the minimum number of credit hours required for Area of Emphasis.
+However, students who write a thesis must complete at least 4 and no more than 6 credit hours of 499 to fulfill the Graduate School requirement.
+(See Appendix II) Thesis hours do not count toward the 18 hours of 400-level courses, the 18 hours in the target language required by the program, or the minimum number of credit hours required for Area of Emphasis.
 As per Graduate School regulations, credit for 499 is deferred (DE) until completion of the thesis (deferred credit hours are not calculated into the student's overall GPA).

-Writing one can be a rewarding experience that significantly develops research and writing skills, while expanding on a topic that is of special interest to you.
+Writing a thesis can be a rewarding experience that significantly develops research and writing skills, while expanding on a topic that is of special interest to you.
 The Master's thesis may be especially desirable if you intend to apply to a Ph.D. program.